Wakoku: Formation of small states and the Civil War of Wa

-It is believed that this was the result of the consolidation of Japanese polities in northern Kyushu, and that the Yamato State sent an envoy to the Eastern Han Dynasty as a representative of these groups.
+It is believed that this was the result of the consolidation of Japanese polities in northern Kyushu, and that the Yamato Kingship sent an envoy to the Eastern Han Dynasty as a representative of these groups.

-The Nakoku found in the Wajinden of the Records of the Three Kingdoms is said to be located in the Fukuoka Plain.
-The King of Na gold seal, described in the Book of the Later Han, has been excavated from this area, and a Western Han mirror dating back to the 1st century BC has also been excavated.
-A royal tomb dating back to the 1st century BC has been found at the San'unnamikoji site (Itoshima City), which is thought to have been the center of the ancient "Ito Province”.
+The Nakoku found in the Wajinden of the Records of the Three Kingdoms is said to be located in the plains of Fukuoka.
+The gold seal, described in the Hou Hanshu, has been excavated from this area, as well as a Western Han mirror dating back to the 1st century BCE.

+Several burial sites from the Yayoi period have been found and excavated around the area of Itoshima City.
+Among these are the dolmen grave clusters of Shinmachi and Shito and the burial mounds located in the Sone and Arita neighborhoods of Itoshima, which is thought to have been the center of the ancient "Ito Province”.

-About 50 years later, in the first year of Yongchu (107), the Japanese king Suishō sent an envoy to the Eastern Han Dynasty and presented 160 slaves.
+In the first year of the reign of Emperor An of Han, called the Yongchu era, which began in the year 107 CE, the Japanese king Suishō sent an envoy to the Eastern Han Dynasty and presented 160 people to the Emperor.

-In the first year of the reign of Emperor An's Yongchu, the king of the Japanese kingdom, Suishō, and others presented a hundred and sixty people to the court.
+In the first year of the reign of Emperor An's Yongchu, the king of the Yamato kingdom, Suishō, and others presented a hundred and sixty people to the court.